kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 _CombinedOrder_ combines fields from both tables and includes a derived field _amount_with_tax_.
+`order.amount * (1.0 + tax_rate),`

-After I calculated all the fields, I'm collecting all data into the `Vec<CombinedOrderRecord>` via `collect()`
+After all the fields are calculated, they are collected into the `Vec<CombinedOrderRecord>` via `collect()`
 The `.collect()` method collects all the `CombinedOrderRecord` instances into a new collection.
-The collection type depends on the type specified earlier in the chain.
-In this case, it’s a `Vec<CombinedOrderRecord>` as defined in:
+The collection type depends on the type specified earlier in:
 `let parquet_records: Vec<CombinedOrderRecord> = ...`

 After this collection I need to write the file into parquet format and upload to S3.